MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 |**Cluster configuration:**|Ensure Azure verification for VMs is enabled, under the Configuration for the Azure Stack HCI cluster resource in Azure Portal.
 This will allow using the workloads and services that are available only on Azure, such as Extended Security Updates and others.|

 For more suggestions, see [Principles of the cost optimization pillar](../cost-optimization/index.yml).

-### Policy definitions

-While there are no built-in policies that are related to cost optimization, custom policies can be created for both the Azure Stack HCI resource and for the Azure Policy add-on for hybrid workloads.
-This allows you to add additional cost optimization constraints you'd like to enforce in your cluster and workload architecture.

 ### Cloud efficiency